ColeMcClutch/Kent-Essex_Task-Manager/ReadMe.md

 //Launching the backend
 //=====================
-//Step 1: Start a new terminal
+//Step 1: Start a second terminal
 //Step 2: Change direction to the 'frontend' folder
 //Step 3: Run 'npm install' for installing needed libraries
 //Step 4: Run 'npm start' to begin launch